gbif/hp-grscicoll/faq.md

 See how to publish data on GBIF.org [here](https://www.gbif.org/publishing-data) and how to link the occurrences to GRSciColl below:

 [Link occurrences]([https://registry.gbif.org/institution/create](https://data-blog.gbif.org/post/grscicoll-flags/)){: .button .is-primary}

-## How to get my collection or specimen featured on the homepage?

-If you would like your collection or specimen to be featured on the GRSciColl homepage, it must fulfill the following criteria:
-* There must be an entry for the collection and associated institution in GRSciColl
-* The collection must have some digitized specimens available on GBIF:
-     * The occurrences available on GBIF must be linked to the GRSciColl entry
-     * Some of the occurrences available on GBIF must have images

-If you want to submit your collection, please fill the following form.